wing5wong/artisan-whs-static/source/_courses/DRA0.md

 **Content:**

 Students explore the communication of character and ideas through the use of voice, movement, body and space.
-Units of study include physical comedy and devising, and the course culminates in a small-scale production performed in collaboration with the other Performing Arts disciplines.
+Units of study include drama techniques and devising.

 **Assessment:**

-2 public performances
+2 performances for an audience